 - Alarm tone - this allows the radio to be on but silent, allowing for a special tone to alert you to severe weather.

 - Specific Area Message Encoding - this feature provides area specific information by filtering out alerts that do not impact your immediate area.

 - Battery operated - since there will be times when electrical power is unavailable, a radio should be able to operate on batteries.

 - Tunable to all NWS frequencies - for the latest list of frequencies visit www.nws.noaa.gov/nwr

-- For the hearing and visually impaired - this allows radios to connect the alarms to other attention getting devices like personal computers and text printers.
+- For those with hearing impairments - this allows radios to connect the alarms to other attention-getting devices like personal computers and text printers.

 In addition to keeping you informed about severe weather, a weather radio can also alert you to man-made disasters, such as chemical releases or oil spills.